What Is the Trump Tax Plan? TCJA and the 2025 Update

 What is the Trump tax plan?

-The Trump tax plan refers to the Tax Cuts and Jobs Act of 2017, which introduced significant changes to federal tax rates, deductions and corporate taxes.
+The Trump tax plan refers to the Tax Cuts and Jobs Act of 2017, which lowered individual tax rates, raised the standard deduction, changed several deductions and cut the corporate tax rate from 35% to 21%.

 Did the Trump tax plan lower taxes?

-The law lowered many individual tax rates and reduced the corporate tax rate from 35% to 21%.
-However, the impact varies depending on income, deductions and location.
+It lowered many individual tax rates and reduced the corporate rate to 21%.
+The actual impact varies depending on your income, deductions and where you live, so results differ from one household to the next.

 What deductions changed under the Trump tax plan?

-The law increased the standard deduction but limited the state and local tax deduction to $10,000 and eliminated some miscellaneous deductions.
+The law raised the standard deduction, capped the state and local tax deduction and limited the mortgage interest deduction to $750,000 of loan principal for new loans.
+It also eliminated many miscellaneous deductions.

-How does the Trump tax plan affect taxpayers today?
+How does the Trump tax plan affect taxes today?

 You may like